emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 	:param em_arg_callback_func func: The main loop blocker function.
 The function signature must have a ``void*`` parameter for passing the ``arg`` value.
 	:param void* arg: User-defined arguments to pass to the blocker function.
-	:param name: A name for the function blocker.
-Used to identify the functions during debugging.
-	:type name: const char*
 	:rtype: void